 4. Make your home inhospitable to rodents

 If you’re not placing traps in potential rodent hot spots and deploying repellents, then you’re giving mice the go-ahead to move in.
-Try using glue traps to monitor your attic or basement – since these traps will catch both mice and insects, they will let you know if you have a problem.
+Try using electronic traps to monitor your attic or basement – they will let you know if you have a problem.
 Just be sure to inspect them regularly.
 Additionally, use natural scent repellents in pantries or drawers and ultrasonic repellents in basements, attics, and rooms with non-rodent pets.